ksator/kafka_hello_world/README.md

 Alternatively, install Docker and use the Docker image [edenhill/kafkacat](https://hub.docker.com/r/edenhill/kafkacat/)

 In producer mode, Kafkacat reads messages from stdin, and sends them to the broker.
+In consumer mode, Kafkacat gets messages from the broker and writes messages to stdout.

 Using the below command, Kafkacat is used in producer mode, the broker is 100.123.35.0:9092, the topic is Topic1.
 ```
 $ kafkacat -P -b 100.123.35.0:9092 -t Topic1